Quotations and Allusions

 the stroke that Balinus struck

 Balin was a hot-tempered knight (or prospective knight) at King Arthur’s court.
-In a fit of anger he hurts Pellam with the Holy Lance, the spear that was used to pierce Christ on the Cross.
-Through this ‘Dolorous Stroke’, a sacrilege, the surrounding country turns into barren land for many years.
+In a fit of anger he wounds king Pellam with the Holy Lance, the spear that was used to pierce Christ on the Cross.
+Through this “Dolorous Stroke”, a sacrilege, the surrounding country turns into barren land for many years.
 The story came up in the thirteenth century and was included in Malory’s Morte Darthur, Book II.
+King Pellam is one of several characters in Malory’s work playing the part which in earlier Arthurian legend was played by the Fisher King (cf. note to chapter 7.1, above).

 Roman author of the 2nd century ad.

-Latin author from Carthago, in North Africa, 5th century ad.
+Latin author from Carthage, in North Africa, 5th century ad.

 Early medieval text, probably originating from 6th-century Ireland or Wales; notorious for its idiosyncratic form of Latin, some other examples of which have been ascribed to Gildas and to St Columba.